 $420,000

-The objective of this two-year project (2019-2021) was to prevent elderly people from losing their autonomy by developing a solidified safety net for them before, during and after their stay at the emergency unit.
+The objective of this two-year project (2019-2021) was to prevent elderly people from losing their autonomy by developing a solidified safety net before, during and after their stay at the emergency unit.
 A training was given to urgentologists, all medical unit staff and volunteers on best practices in geriatric emergency care.
-A specialized geriatric clinical pivot nurse was added to the team to coordinate the services given to a patient during their stay and after their release from the emergency unit.
+A specialized geriatric clinical pivot nurse was added to the team to coordinate the services during their stay and after their release from the emergency unit.
 A geriatric patient attendant was assigned to help and assist patients with eating and drinking.
-The purchase of small, adapted equipment will also improve their physical environment.
+The purchase of small, adapted equipment has also improved their physical environment.

 2020